This article outlines some of the more common issues that app developers may run into.

 My token doesn’t seem to work.

 The token is generated by your cloud, and signed with an APP API secret associated with your account.
 Make sure you are using an APP API key and secret (not a SYS, OPS or Provisioning key and secret), and that you haven't mistyped the API key and secret in your cloud.
+You can also paste your token into the Token Validator tool to see the token contents.
 If you can't resolve the issue, you can always generate a new APP API key and secret in the Management Center.
 If that doesn't resolve it, contact Cirrent and we'll help you out.

 My app didn’t find any devices.